 Add dependencies to the function

-Let’s say you’d like to add a pip
+Let’s say you’d like to add a pip dependency in

 requirements.txt to your function,